Immuhammadfaizan/Medilab---Medical-Platform/README.md

 > **A Complete Healthcare Solution Built with Django & Plain HTML, CSS, JavaScript**

 """
-    You can check the template of the application to get an upfront glimpses of the site from frontend template of the 'MEDILAB'.
+    You can check the template of the application from Medilab-template.zip file to get upfront glimpses of the site by having interactions with the 'MEDILAB'.
 """

 ## 🌟 Introduction